atellmer/dark/packages/data/README.md

 # @dark-engine/data 🌖

-Data queries and mutations for Dark
+Declarative queries and mutations for Dark

 [More about Dark](https://github.com/atellmer/dark)